-John R. Percy (BSc Math and Physics 1962, MA Astronomy 1963, PhD Astronomy 1968, all University of Toronto) is Professor Emeritus, Astronomy and Astrophysics, and Science Education, at the University of Toronto.
-He was a founding faculty member of the University of Toronto Mississauga (UTM) and taught Astronomy and Science Education there from 1967 to 2007.
-His research interests include variable stars and stellar evolution; he has published over 200 research papers in these fields, and authored the book "Understanding Variable Stars" (Cambridge, 2007).
+John R. Percy (BSc Math and Physics 1962, MA Astronomy 1963, PhD Astronomy 1968, all University of Toronto) is a very active Professor Emeritus, Astronomy and Astrophysics, and Science Education, at the University of Toronto.
+He was a founding faculty member of the University of Toronto Mississauga (UTM) and taught Astronomy, and Science Education there from 1967 to 2007.
+His astronomy research interests include variable stars and stellar evolution; he has published over 250 research papers in these fields, and authored the book "Understanding Variable Stars" (Cambridge, 2007).

 He has served as president of the Royal Astronomical Society of Canada, the Royal Canadian Institute, the American Association of Variable Star Observers, the International Astronomical Union Commissions on Variable Stars, and on Astronomical Education, and of the Astronomical Society of the Pacific.
 He has served as Honorary President of the Science Teachers' Association of Ontario, and as Vice-Chair of the Board of Trustees of the Ontario Science Centre.
 Among his many awards, he was the recipient of the Royal Canadian Institute's Sandford Fleming Medal, for contributions to public awareness and appreciation of science and technology, the U of T School of Continuing Studies' Citation for Exceptional Commitment and Achievement in Adult Learning, and the Distinguished Educator Award of the Ontario Institute for Studies in Education.
 In 1999, he received the Jack Bell Award from the Science Teachers' Association of Ontario "for outstanding and continued contributions to science education in Ontario", and he was elected a Fellow of the American Association for the Advancement of Science.
 In 2003, he received the University of Toronto's Northrop Frye Award, for exemplary linkage of teaching and research.
 Then in 2006, he was an inaugural recipient of the University of Toronto President's Teaching Award.